necogamy/alkemy-fullstack-challenge/README.md

 **OR**

-* You can run the project locally with *npm run devstart* that make the work for you
+* You can run the project locally with *npm run devstart* that makes the work for you

 <br />